REPOmAN2v2/File-Pruner/README.md

 This utility prunes unecessary data from files.

-Launch it using at least `pruner -i string` (don't add a trailing slash to the path).
+Launch it using at least `pruner -s string`.
 The string should be the pattern to recognise, for example `RIFF` for `wav` files.

 The program supports multithreading, so files can be parsed and processed in parallel.